openwisp/openwisp-firmware-upgrader/docs/user/recovering-from-extraction-failures.rst

 :ref:`OPENWISP_FIRMWARE_UPGRADER_QUEUE_UNCONFIRMED_ON_WORKER_READY
 <openwisp_firmware_upgrader_queue_unconfirmed_on_worker_ready>`.

+To avoid woker process re-queuing the entire backlog on the same restart, this is guarded by a short-lived cache lock (see :ref:`OPENWISP_FIRMWARE_UPGRADER_QUEUE_UNCONFIRMED_LOCK_TIMEOUT
+<openwisp_firmware_upgrader_queue_unconfirmed_lock_timeout>`).
+This only
+works as intended if ``CACHES`` is configured with a backend shared across worker processes (e.g. Redis or Memcached); with a per-process backend such as Django's local-memory cache, each worker will still queue the backlog independently.

 Both tasks are idempotent and safe to run at any time, including concurrently with themselves.
 To ensure firmware images automatically recover from the situations described above without requiring manual